 How to Make Vervain Tea

 A good way to reap some of vervain's health benefits is by making vervain tea.
-The tea-making process is similar to that of making an infusion.30
+The tea-making process is similar to that of making an infusion:41

-- 1 teaspoon of dried vervain or 3 teaspoons of freshly crushed herb per glass of water
+- 1 to 3 teaspoons of dried vervain or 1 to 3 tablespoons of freshly crushed herb per cup of boiling water

-When consuming vervain tea, use caution as it can trigger allergic reactions and/or unexpected side effects.31 If taken in excess, vervain can cause vomiting.32 Large doses can also paralyze the central nervous system and potentially cause stupor and seizures.
-Avoid taking vervain if you're using blood thinners like Coumadin, since it can prompt unwanted side effects or change the medicine's effect.33
+Before drinking vervain tea, or any form of vervain, be cautious as it can trigger allergic reactions and side effects.42 If taken in excess, vervain can cause vomiting.43 The book, "The Complete Guide to Herbal Medicines," explains that large doses of vervain may cause problems in your central nervous system and trigger stupor and seizures.
+Avoid taking vervain if you're using blood thinners like Coumadin, since it can prompt side effects or change the medicine's effect.44

-Pregnant women must avoid vervain because it can stimulate contractions.34 Nursing and pregnant women, and children under 2 years old must avoid this herb as much as possible.
-For older children, make sure to use the correct dosage, which must be based on the child’s weight.
-Meanwhile, people over 65 years old who want to take vervain must begin with a low dose, and only increase it when necessary.35
+Pregnant women must avoid vervain because it can stimulate uterine contractions.
+Nursing and pregnant women, and children under 2 years old must avoid this herb as much as possible, while older children must use the correct dosage, which must be based on their weight.